EstherAlo/DAREY.IO-Projects/Project2/Project2.md

 ### INSTALL PHP

-P stands for PHP: It stands for Hypertext Preprocessor and is a scripting language that works on the server-side and communicates with the database MySQL and does all operations which user requests like fetching data, adding data, or manipulating data, or processing the data.
+P stands for PHP: It stands for Hypertext Preprocessor and is a scripting language that works on the server-side and communicates with the database MySQL and does all operations which user requests, like fetching data, adding data, or manipulating data, or processing the data.
 PHP processes code and generates dynamic content for the web server.
 Nginx requires an external program to handle PHP processing and act as a bridge between the PHP interpreter itself and the web server.

-* php-fpm, which stands for “PHP fastCGI process manager”, tell Nginx to pass PHP requests to this software for processing
+* php-fpm, which stands for “PHP fastCGI process manager”, tells Nginx to pass PHP requests to this software for processing
 * php-mysql, allows PHP to communicate with MySQL-based databases

 Install php-fpm and php-mysql by running command: